XileHUD/poe_overlay/README.md

 - Customizable hotkeys for navigation, passive tree toggle, and gems window toggle
 - Leveling-only mode for minimal resource usage

+> **ℹ️ First-Time Setup**
+> On first start, open the overlay with `Ctrl+Q` and navigate to **Tools → Leveling Overlay**.
+If you prefer to use only the leveling overlay, open the main settings and click the **Feature Selector** to uncheck everything except the leveling overlay.
+This will let you use only the leveling overlay, which opens with `Ctrl+Q` on start.

 _Images coming soon_

 ### Merchant History